How to find your car’s service history

 • If there’s outstanding finance on the car

-• If it’s been clocked
+• If it’s had its mileage altered

-• If it’s an insurance write-off.
+• If it’s an insurance write-off

 Frequently asked questions